SOUTHERN ILLINOIS UNIVERSITY EDWARDSVILLE

-Employees who normally work other than a Monday-through-Friday schedule, and who are not scheduled to work on a recognized holiday, will receive, as necessary operations permit, either (1) the scheduled day off nearest the recognized holiday, or (2) an additional day's pay at the regular rate.
+Employees who normally work other than a Monday-through-Friday schedule, and who are not scheduled to work on a recognized holiday, will receive, with Vice Chancellor approval, based upon operational needs, either (1) the scheduled day off nearest the recognized holiday, or (2) an additional day's pay at the regular rate.

 Any other holiday or emergency time off shall be subject to the discretion and approval of the Chancellor.

 For a list of the current paid holidays, please visit http://www.siue.edu/misc/holiday-admin-closure-sked.shtml.

 No reduction in the amount of the employee's regular pay shall be made for an employee who has been granted a leave of absence for jury duty or witness service.
 In granting a leave of absence for jury duty, consideration will be given to the hours which the employee may be required to return to work for a portion of the employee's work shift when the employee is not required in any jury attendance.
 Employees shall present a copy of the appropriate notice to appear to their immediate supervisor at least three (3) working days prior to the date the employee is to be absent from work.
 Upon returning to work, employees shall present appropriate documentation to confirm the jury duty or witness appearance.

 Benefits-eligible employees may also choose to apply for and purchase optional life insurance for themselves and/or their eligible dependents.
 Spouse term life and/or child term life insurance coverage is also available.